ksefcovic/CYBR4580/ProgressReports.md

 ## Overview
 Kevin
 * Discussed design documents with the group.
-* Developed plan for doing a security evaluation of our environment.
+* Developed a plan for doing a security evaluation of our environment.

 Lauren
 *

 Dylan
-*
+* Developed basic skeleton code for handling GPS data from the device

 Aaron
 * Testing the post request code